danortega2014/Panel-Data-Analysis-/README.md

 ```
 ![image](https://user-images.githubusercontent.com/64437206/110040484-85a00800-7d08-11eb-82f3-fc37cfed1b97.png)

-Pretty low R-squared of .27, this is most likely ddue to  missing important time related factors.
+Pretty low R-squared of .27, this is most likely due to  missing important time related factors.

 OlS with dummy variables for country